kwaldenphd/matplotlib-intro/README.md

 ## Making Style Choices

-67. When building a plot that will have multiple lines or types of markers, line/marker style (along with color) can help distinguish each component.

-68. In a situation where the plot will be presented or printed in black-and-white only, or viewed by an audience that may include individuals with visual impairments, intentional use of line/marker style is essential for accessibility.
+When building a plot that will have multiple lines or types of markers, line/marker style (along with color) can help distinguish each component.
+In a situation where the plot will be presented or printed in black-and-white only, or viewed by an audience that may include individuals with visual impairments, intentional use of line/marker style is essential for accessibility.

-69. When building a plot that will have multiple lines or types of markers, color (along with line/marker style) can help distinguish each component.

-70. But relying only on color to convey meaning in a plot runs the risks of making the visual inaccessible or not meaningful to those with visual impairments.

-71. Axis Maps's [Colorbrewer2.0](https://colorbrewer2.org/) is a useful tool for finding accessible color palletes.
+When building a plot that will have multiple lines or types of markers, color (along with line/marker style) can help distinguish each component.
+But relying only on color to convey meaning in a plot runs the risks of making the visual inaccessible or not meaningful to those with visual impairments.
+Axis Maps's [Colorbrewer2.0](https://colorbrewer2.org/) is a useful tool for finding accessible color palletes.

 ### Colormaps

-72. As described by Kenneth Moreland, "One of the most fundamental features of scientific visualiation is the process of mapping scalar values to colors" (Moreland, "Diverging Color Maps for Scientific Visualization," in *Proceedings of the 5th International Symposium on Visual Computing*, December 2009. http://dx.doi.org/10.1007/978-3-642-10520-3_9)
+As described by Kenneth Moreland, "One of the most fundamental features of scientific visualiation is the process of mapping scalar values to colors" (Moreland, "Diverging Color Maps for Scientific Visualization," in *Proceedings of the 5th International Symposium on Visual Computing*, December 2009. http://dx.doi.org/10.1007/978-3-642-10520-3_9)

-73. The color scheme or pallette for a plot is most often referred to as a colormap.

-74. Colormaps generally fall into a few categories.

-75. `matplotlib` includes [a wide range of built-in colormaps](https://matplotlib.org/tutorials/colors/colormaps.html), some of which are shown in the images below.
+The color scheme or pallette for a plot is most often referred to as a colormap.
+Colormaps generally fall into a few categories, and `matplotlib` includes [a wide range of built-in colormaps](https://matplotlib.org/tutorials/colors/colormaps.html), some of which are shown in the images below.

 #### Sequential

 <p align="center"><a href="https://github.com/kwaldenphd/matplotlib-intro/blob/main/figures/Figure_3.png?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/matplotlib-intro/blob/main/figures/Figure_3.png?raw=true" /></a></p>

-76. Sequential colormaps show change in lightness or color saturation incrementally.

-78. They are generally comprised of a single hue.
+Sequential colormaps show change in lightness or color saturation incrementally.
+They are generally comprised of a single hue.

 #### Diverging

 <p align="center"><a href="https://github.com/kwaldenphd/matplotlib-intro/blob/main/figures/Figure_4.png?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/matplotlib-intro/blob/main/figures/Figure_4.png?raw=true" /></a></p>

-79. Diverging colormaps show change in lightness and possibly saturation for two different colors that meet in the middle at an unsaturated color.

-80. This type of colormap is most effective when data being plotted has a critical middle value, or deviates around zero.
+Diverging colormaps show change in lightness and possibly saturation for two different colors that meet in the middle at an unsaturated color.
+This type of colormap is most effective when data being plotted has a critical middle value, or deviates around zero.

 #### Cyclic

 <p align="center"><a href="https://github.com/kwaldenphd/matplotlib-intro/blob/main/figures/Figure_5.png?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/matplotlib-intro/blob/main/figures/Figure_5.png?raw=true" /></a></p>

-81. Cyclic colormaps show change in lightness for two different colors that meet in the middle and begin or end at an unsaturated color.

-82. This type of colormap is most effective for data values that wrap around at the endpoints (i.e. phase angle, wind direction, time of day).
+Cyclic colormaps show change in lightness for two different colors that meet in the middle and begin or end at an unsaturated color.
+This type of colormap is most effective for data values that wrap around at the endpoints (i.e. phase angle, wind direction, time of day).

 #### Qualitative

 <p align="center"><a href="https://github.com/kwaldenphd/matplotlib-intro/blob/main/figures/Figure_6.png?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/matplotlib-intro/blob/main/figures/Figure_6.png?raw=true" /></a></p>

-83. Qualitative colormaps are miscellaneous colors.

-84. This type of colormap is most effective for information that does not have ordering or relationships.
+Qualitative colormaps are miscellaneous colors.
+This type of colormap is most effective for information that does not have ordering or relationships.

-85. For more on colormaps in `matplotlib`:
+For more on colormaps in `matplotlib`:
 - [Colormaps](https://matplotlib.org/3.1.1/tutorials/colors/colormaps.html)
 - [Choosing Colormaps in Matplotlib](https://matplotlib.org/tutorials/colors/colormaps.html#sphx-glr-tutorials-colors-colormaps-py)
 - [Creating Colormaps in Matplotlib](https://matplotlib.org/3.1.1/tutorials/colors/colormap-manipulation.html)